Skip to main content

 • Set the goals, using the Community Plan to answer “where do we want to end up?”

-• Develop a long list of options to figure out “how do we want to get there?”
+• Develop a list of options to determine “how do we want to get there?”

-• Screen options to get a short list, and identify what information we need to continue evaluating the short list.
+• Screen options to refine the list of options and identify what information we need to continue evaluating the list.

 • Close the information gaps identified at the end of Stage 1 and evaluate how they impact the short list of options.